 Germany has a number of cultural sites from its history with the Roman Empire and the later being at the center of the Holy Roman Empire and the German Empire.
 Some sites included the Wartburg Castle and the Cologne Cathedral.

-France has a long history stretching back to the Frankish tribes during Roman times and formed the powerful French Empire and its powerful monarchs, France has many cultural wonders such as the Cathedral of Notre Dame and the Palace of Versailles.
+France has a long history stretching back to the Frankish tribes during Roman times and as well as the powerful French Empire and its powerful monarchs.
+France has many cultural wonders such as the Cathedral of Notre Dame and the Palace of Versailles.

 Spain, much like Germany, France, and the United Kingdom, has a past history involving the Roman Empire and as a powerful world spanning empire of its own.
 Some cultural sites in Spain including the Roman Walls of Lugo and the Burgos Cathedral.